Wisconsin vs. Northwestern NCAA Football Odds, Plays and Insights | November 13, 2021

 Northwestern Stats and Trends

-- Northwestern has three wins against the spread in nine games this year.
+- Northwestern has played nine games, with three wins against the spread.

-- Northwestern's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).
+- Northwestern has hit the over in 44.4% of its opportunities this year (four times in nine games with a set point total).

+- The Wildcats average 18.2 points per game, comparable to the 15.4 the Badgers give up.

-- When Northwestern puts up more than 15.4 points, it is 2-3 against the spread and 3-2 overall.
+- When Northwestern records more than 15.4 points, it is 2-3 against the spread and 3-2 overall.

-- When Northwestern churns out over 213.8 yards, the team is 3-6 against the spread and 3-6 overall.
+- In games that Northwestern piles up over 213.8 yards, the team is 3-6 against the spread and 3-6 overall.

-- The Wildcats have 15 turnovers this season, equal to the number of takeaways for the Badgers.
+- The Wildcats have 15 giveaways this season, while the Badgers have 15 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.